 Fun facts about my women’s heart blog

-I celebrated an anniversary last month, dear readers.
-It’s now been 10 years since I launched my Heart Sisters blog.
-I started writing the year after my heart attack (and my subsequent trip to Mayo Clinic to attend the WomenHeart Science and Leadership patient advocacy training).
+On the 10th anniversary of my Heart Sisters blog, I began to reflect on launching this site the year after my misdiagnosed heart attack (and my subsequent trip to Mayo Clinic to attend the WomenHeart Science and Leadership patient advocacy training).

 The “big disconnect” in women’s heart health